martinbeentjes/ktorio.github.io/quickstart/guides/2api.md

 ## JWT Authentication

-Instead of using a fixed authentication, we are going to use JWT tokens.
+Instead of using a fixed authentication, we are going to use JSON Web Tokens.

 We are going to add a login-register route.
-That route will register a user if it doesn't exist, and for a valid login or register it will return a JWT token.
+That route will register a user if it doesn't exist, and for a valid login or register it will return a JWT.
-The JWT token will hold the user name, and posting will link a snippet to the user.
+The JWT will hold the user name, and posting will link a snippet to the user.

 We will need to install and configure JWT (replacing the basic auth):